CedarGroveStudios/RangeIndex/README.md

 # RangeIndex
-A CircuitPython helper for scaling input values with hyseresis added to control noise
+A CircuitPython helper for scaling input values with hyseresis added to control noise.
+UNTESTED